zeroDivZero/notes-ios/notes/testing/tips.md

 XCTAssertTrue(sut.doneSomething)
 ```

+## `addTeardownBlock()`

+Registers block of teardown code to run after current test method ends.
+Useful if test can pollute others but don't want teardown code in `tearDown()`.

 ## `XCTUnwrap()`

 Asserts expression not `nil`, and returns unwrapped value.
 Saves having to do optional binding with `guard` or `if let`.